awongCM/stock-watch-express-backbone/README.md

 1. To decide whether to replace Backbone views with ReactJS
 2. Additional frontend logic to implement
 3. Include some useful graph features such as D3 or Chart JS
+4. Decide CRUD based operations for the app to order and place stock orders